offen/offen/index.md

 layout: default
 title: Home
 nav_order: 1
-description: "Just the Docs is a responsive Jekyll theme with built-in search that is easily customizable and hosted on GitHub Pages."
+description: "Depending on who you are and what you want to do, we have dedicated guides for you and your usecase."
 permalink: /
 ---

-# Web Analytics that Handle your Data with Respect
+# Transparent web analytics for everyone

-Welcome to the Offen Docs!
+Welcome to the __Offen Docs__!

 Depending on who you are and what you want to do, we have a few guides for you:

 ## I run a website and would like to run Offen to collect usage statistics